spockframework/spock/README.md

 --------

 ### Supported versions
-Spock is supported for Java version 6, 7, and 8.
+Spock is supported for Java version 7, and 8.

-Spock is supported for Groovy version 2.0 (Not supported for Java 8+), 2.3, 2.4
+Spock is supported for Groovy version 2.4+

 The tests are testing spock with a specific versions (variants) of groovy.
 Default is groovy version 2.4